-In general, you can expect a profit margin of 20-30% and a conversion rate of 2-3%.
-These metrics might change according to the industry and situation.
+In general, you can expect a profit margin of 20-30%.
+These metrics might change according to your dropshipping industry, but are a good benchmark.

-These are both the pros and cons, summed up in short.
+Here are the overall pros and cons, summed up in short:

 Earlier, setting up a business required a large amount of money.
 People usually get their parents to loan them the capital or work overtime to earn money.
-In fact, Jeff Bezos started Amazon by borrowing money from his parents, and we all know how that worked out for him.
+In fact, Jeff Bezos started Amazon by borrowing money from his parents.

 The point is, without the initial capital, starting a business was a major obstacle.